professionalhomes/ethnotary/readme.md

 ## Installation

-This guide will walk you through the steps required to run the decentralized application (dApp) on your local machine or access it via the hosted version at [ethnotary.io](http://ethnotary.io).
+This guide will walk you through the steps required to run this decentralized application (dApp) on your local machine or access it via the hosted version at [ethnotary.io](http://ethnotary.io).

 ### Prerequisites